richwhitjr/bazel-sample/README.md

 ## Running in Intellij

 Currently there is not great support for running Bazel in IntelliJ.
 I repurposed the Bazel development script to work with this project.
-It will pull the Scala and Java code into an iml file that can be pulled in IntelliJ has a module.
+It will pull the Scala and Java code into an iml file that can be pulled in IntelliJ as a module.

 ```
 >> scripts/setup_intellij.sh